The Association to Advance Collegiate Schools of Business

 Supplemented by broad general requirements in the humanities, the social sciences, and the natural sciences, the business curriculum offers a well-balanced program of courses in business administration and economics which will not only help prepare students for careers in business, industry, and government, but also will give preparatory training to students who plan graduate study in business, economics, or law.

-Although there is opportunity to develop depth in certain areas, i.e., accountancy, economics, finance, industrial relations, international business, management, marketing, and real estate, emphasis in the program is not on deep specialization but rather on the development of analytical ability, intellectual toughness, imagination, the ability to communicate ideas, and adaptability so that technological change does not render the education obsolete.
+Although there is opportunity to develop depth in certain areas, i.e., accountancy, economics, finance, human resources, international business, management, marketing, and real estate, emphasis in the program is not on deep specialization but rather on the development of analytical ability, intellectual toughness, imagination, the ability to communicate ideas, and adaptability so that technological change does not render the education obsolete.

 The College of Business Administration at Clarion University of Pennsylvania is committed to preparing its students for success as ethical business leaders and professionals in a dynamic, complex global environment through high quality, challenging academic and related programs, while serving the academic and business communities through effective teaching, scholarly contributions, and appropriate service to the university and the region.
 (Revised April 27, 2010)